 The Chinese do not tip, which means you should not tip either while living abroad.

-Mandarin has 4 tones in the language.
-It’s called a tonal language, which means the same word can and often does have four different meanings.
+Mandarin has 4 tones in language.
+It’s called tonal language, which means the same word can and often does have four different meanings.
 To learn more about the tones, read our blog post on the Mandarin language.

 If this is your first time in China, you’ll soon realize that roads in China are rather busy.